*This post is based on our visit to Birmingham, from personal experience. There was no payment or any other compensation for this post.

 I was their tour guide, showing them a hotel where I used to work at while studying, the canal by Broad Street, the Town Hall, the Bullring, and other Birmingham landscapes.
 All a part of my history, memories to share with my child.
 The main difference from when I used to live here are the trams.

-Later that day, we headed to our hotel for the night, ready for our next day’s adventure.
+Later that day, we headed to our hotel for the night, ready for our next day’s adventure to Cadbury World.